GencoreOperative/AutoPiBakery/DEVELOP.md

 # Service Installation

-This Docker image uses a [systemd](https://www.raspberrypi.org/documentation/linux/usage/systemd.md) service which is installed by modifying the `first_run.sh` script to install the service.
+This project uses [systemd](https://www.raspberrypi.org/documentation/linux/usage/systemd.md) for installation of the users application.

+We achieve this by modifying the `first_run.sh` script to install the service during initial setup.
 This only needs to be done once for the system so makes sense to include in the `first_run.sh` script.
 This script automatically deletes itself once complete leaving the installed service which will automatically load on system start.

+The installed service will call the start.sh script.
+This script should not end execution, that is it should remain in a loop of some sort.
+If the script does exit then the systemd manager will restart the service.

-# Error: Can't set up loop
+# Docker Run Error: `Can't set up loop`

 When developing on the project we will need to iterate a number of times.
 We noticed that eventually there was an error around this.
 The cause of this is the behaviour of the loop back devices which are emulated within Docker.
 As the Linux container uses them and unmounts them the Docker host does not appear to unmount them.
 This means once all 8 are used up the Docker host needs restarting.